syncfusion-content/blazor-docs/blazor/diagram-component/getting-started.md

 ## Adding Nodes and Connectors

-Let us create and add a `Nodes` with specific position, size, label and shape.
-Connect two or more nodes by using a `Connectors`.
+Let us create and add a [Node](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html) with specific position, size, label and shape.
+Connect two or more nodes by using a [Connector](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html).

 ```cshtml
 @using Syncfusion.Blazor.Diagram